emard/galaga-f32c/README.md

 # Technical details

-On f32c the block graphics is not used, although it could be using textmode.
+On f32c the block graphics is not used, although it could be done with textmode.

 I decided to use c2 sprites with "artwork" that resembles block graphics.